abmap/merMapper/README.md

 import itertools, multiprocessing, copy import numpy as np

-mapFile = "mer6Lama.npz"  #7merScoresBR.npz   "mer6Lama.npz"
+mapFile = "mer6Lama.npz"
 seq = 'AREGGAAPGARREWYLDL'
-MaxMutations = 3  # be carefull the space to explore grows rapidly. in genenral dont exceed 3 mutations mask = [0,0,0,0,1,1,1,1,0,0,0,1,1,1,1,0,0,0] mask = [1]*len(seq)
+MaxMutations = 3  # Be carefull the space to explore grows rapidly.
+In genneral don't exceed 3 mutations mask = [0,0,0,0,1,1,1,1,0,0,0,1,1,1,1,0,0,0] mask = [1]*len(seq)
 # if provided as an input to genVariantes(), the mask